stellalph/ORM-E-COMMERCE-BACK-END/README.md

 ## Usage

-After the creation of the models and routes, the <strong>npm run seed</strong>to seed the data to the database so the routes can be tested using insomnia.
+After the creation of the models and routes, run<strong>npm run seed</strong>to seed the data to the database so the routes can be tested using insomnia.

 At command prompt, type in nodemon server.js (see the screenshot on nodemon) and when the App is listening on port 3001! then testing can begin with Products, Categories and Tags.